shubhampwr886/ansible/docs/index.md

 	- temprary use
 	- over ride every command

-**2: module : **
+**2: module:**
 	- can executes directly on hosts
 	- no database , deamons, servers requires.
 	- modules comes with ansible package on server node.

 **3: playbooks:**
-	- if we write two or more modules in one file - playbook comes in
+	- if we need to write two or more modules in one file - playbook comes in
+	-